ITVS Open Call Frequently Asked Questions

 Q: Can I reapply if my proposal has been declined in the past?

 A: Yes.
-You are welcome to re-apply to Open Call or other ITVS funding initiatives.
+Starting June 2024, you are welcome to re-apply to Open Call or other ITVS funding initiatives up to four times should your project not advance to Panel Review, in which you would be notified via email.
 If you are reapplying with a previously declined project, we do not recommend sending in the same materials from previous applications.

 A: Stories set internationally are eligible for ITVS funding.
-Please visit the Open Call page for more information about the various requirements of submission and our Open Call catalog to learn about stories set internationally that we have funded.
+Please visit the Open Call page for more information about the various submission requirements and our Open Call catalog to learn about internationally set stories that we have funded.

 Q: If a member of the team is a U.S. resident but the rest of the team are from overseas, is that sufficient?

-A: This applies to the main applicant and if applicable, co-applicant or any entity that will be a signatory on the ITVS agreement.
-Please email itvs@itvs.org if you are unsure of your eligibility.
+A: Yes.
+The main applicant and, if applicable, co-applicant or any entity that will be a signatory on the ITVS agreement must be a U.S citizen or legal resident.

 Q: If the applicant has prior work experience as a director or producer, is it okay if the co-applicant does not?